phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

 4.)
 Execute the file and three results should be produced: tech_results.tab, match_results.tab and results.tab (If running the "testing" fasta or raw file; to verify go to `Testing results`_)

+-> The .tab files can be opened in excel